ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 Every type is compatible with `Any`, and `Any` is compatible with every type.
 You might use `Any` when you genuinely cannot predict the type (e.g., a function that can return any type depending on usage).
 However, overusing `Any` undermines the benefits of static typing, so it's best used sparingly when other typing features can't express the concept.
-(If a function can accept literally any object, a best practice is to annotate it as `object` rather than `Any` to signal that no specific behavior is assumed.)
+(If a function can accept literally any object, a practice is to annotate it as `object` rather than `Any` to signal that no specific behavior is assumed.)

 ### NoReturn / Never